czerwonk/bird_exporter/README.md

 this is an early version

 Requires bird to be installed on the same mashine.

-To use uptime bird has to be configured this way:
+To get meaningful uptime information bird has to be configured this way:
 ```
 timeformat protocol "%s";
 ```